pluralsight/guides/draft/other/making-a-notes-app-using-room-database/article.md

 - Create an abstract class `NoteDatabse` which extends `RoomDatabase`
 - Add version and entities to database as `@Database(entities = {Note.class}, version = 1)`
-- Add abstract methods to all DAO's where the returned DAO object is constructed by Room for database interactions
+- Add abstract methods of all DAO's where the returned DAO object will be constructed by Room for database interactions

   > Version number is changed to update the database structure, when required in future updates

   > Database name must ends with `.db` extension

-  > Creating instance of database is quite costly so we will apply [Singlton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern) to create and use only single instance for every database access.
+  > Creating instance of database is quite costly so we will apply [Singlton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern) to create and use already instantiated single instance for every database access.

 ```